top of page

 About John (he/him)

-John Beder (he/him) is an Emmy nominated filmmaker whose works have been published by The New York Times, PBS, and Al Jazeera, and have been official selections at 14 Oscar qualifying film festivals.
-His documentaries explore themes of resistance, social justice, medicine, and substance use, often illuminating overlooked or underrepresented voices with care and urgency.
-His latest film, How to Sue the Klan, a collaboration with renowned civil rights attorney Ben Crump, won an NAACP Image Award and tells the story of five Black women who helped bring down a local Klan chapter through a pivotal civil suit.
-He previously directed Dying in Your Mother’s Arms, an Emmy nominated co-production with The New York Times about pediatric palliative care in conflict zones.
-John is the co-founder of Bedrock Productions and an active member of the Asian American Documentary Network, the Documentary Producers Alliance, and The Video Consortium.
+John Beder (he/him) is an Emmy Award-winning filmmaker whose films have been published by The New York Times, PBS, and Al Jazeera and have screened at over a dozen Oscar qualifying film festivals.
+His documentaries explore resistance, social justice, medicine, and substance use, illuminating overlooked voices with care and urgency.
+His latest film, How to Sue the Klan, a collaboration with civil rights attorney Ben Crump, won an NAACP Image Award and follows five Black women who brought down a local Klan chapter through a landmark civil suit.
+He previously directed Dying in Your Mother’s Arms, an Emmy nominated co-production with The New York Times about pediatric palliative care.
+John is co-founder of Bedrock Productions and a member of the Asian American Documentary Network, the Documentary Producers Alliance, and The Video Consortium.